Top 5 travel companies offering immersive tours that let you live like a local

-Go deep and live like a local with these immersive tour types.
+Go deep and live like a local with these immersive tours.

 view out over buildings in Paris at dusk